Injection in Tapestry IoC can be a complicated subject for a number of reasons:

 Tapestry proceeds with this information.

 Tapestry checks first for the @InjectService annotation.
 The value of this annotation is the service id to inject.
-When @InjectService is present at the point of injection, that process is done, though it can fail if the service id indicated does not exist, or if the service's interface is not compatible with the field's type.
+When @InjectService is present at the point of injection, the search is complete, though the injection can fail (throwing an exception) if the service id indicated does not exist, or if the service's interface is not compatible with the field's type.